GV Tauri

 GK Tauri is a young binary system composed of T Tauri-type pre-main sequence stars in the constellation of Taurus about 466 light years away, belonging to the Taurus Molecular Cloud.

+In 1978, Jonathan H. Elias announced that the object, then known as Haro 6-10, is a variable star, based on near infrared observations made from 1975 through 1978.